 3. In another bowl, beat the cold heavy cream, egg, vanilla.
 Add this to the flour and butter mixture and fold gently just until all of the flour has been moistened.
 Do not overwork the dough.
 Dump the dough out on to a large piece of parchment paper and gently pat the dough out until it’s about 1″ thick rectangle.

 4. Transfer to a large baking sheet and let it rest for 15 minutes in the fridge.
 Cut the dough into 9 squares using a knife and space them out on the baking sheet.
 You can freeze the dough at this point before baking if you are planning to make these a few days in advance.

-5. For the topping, beat together the egg, granulated sugar and salt.
+5. For the topping, beat together the egg, granulated sugar, and salt.
 Lightly brush the tops of the dough with the mixture being careful not to drip on the sides (this will prevent the scones from rising).
 Wait for one minute to set then sprinkle with Demerara sugar.
 Bake for 15 minutes rotating halfway until the scones are golden brown.

-6. Rest the scone for 2 minutes then transfer to wire rack to cool for another 10 minutes, Serve warm the same day.
+6. Rest the scone for 2 minutes then transfer to a wire rack to cool for another 10 minutes, Serve warm the same day.